Chintpurni Devi Temple opening hours:

 for a larger image

-go around the temple in the clockwise direction.
+i.e. go around the temple in the clockwise direction.

 The enclosure on the eastern side is often used by

 bhajan mandalis singing kirtan and bhajans.
 Please spend

-a few

-to the bhajans or just sit down in contemplation.
+a few minutes in the bhavan - just sit down in

 the south wall of the temple, you can see the Vata